The quantum Ising chain for beginners: Schr odinger dynamics in the time-dependent case

 with initial conditions ${\mathbb U}(t=t_0)={\mathbb U}_0$.
 The latter form is just a compact way of expressing Eq.~\eqref{t_dep_BdG_eq_full}.

-It is easy to verify that this implies that the operators $\opgamma{\mu}(t)$ in the Schr\"odinger picture are time-dependent and annihilate the state $|\psi(t)\rangle$: this was indeed the starting point of the Bogoliubov {\em Ansatz} presented in the first route.
-Indeed, since
+It is easy to verify that this implies that the operators $\opgamma{\mu}(t)$ in the Schr\"odinger picture are time-dependent and annihilate the state $|\psi(t)\rangle$: this was indeed the starting point of the Bogoliubov {\em Ansatz} presented in the first route. \finalrevision{The {\em Ansatz} here is that the Heisenberg operators associated with the Bogoliubov fermions are {\em time-independent}, coinciding with the original $\opgamma{\mu}$ at time $t=t_0$.
+This amounts to saying that: }